sharkiecodes/Dash-Starter-Project---Stroud/README.md

 If you have issues (or if you're running it for the first time), run `npm install` in the project directory and repeat the above steps.

+//Lanyi's note: My own README is in a text file, please take a look at the other file!